bendahouwael/Restona/README.md

 ## Contributing

 Contributions to the project are welcome!
-If you find any issues or have enhancements to suggest, please open an issue or create a pull request.
+If you find any issues or have enhancements to suggest, please open an issue or create a pull request and thank you :D !